-Ring-fencing provisions in the National Gas Law require the separation of covered pipeline businesses from related businesses, such as those that produce, buy or sell gas.
+Ring-fencing provisions in the National Gas Law require the separation of pipeline businesses from related businesses, such as those that produce, buy or sell gas.

-The provisions ensure that related businesses do not gain a competitive advantage by virtue of their common ownership or operation with covered pipelines.
+The provisions ensure that related businesses do not gain a competitive advantage by virtue of their common ownership or operation with pipelines.
 In these types of situations, the pipelines are considered to have market power.
 Ring-fencing stops the leveraging of this market power into related markets.

 Breaches of ring-fencing obligations